A

 B

+Philip Hayden, a primary school teacher, found a common weakness in some classrooms.
 They didn’t have windows.
-And he felt it was affecting his students.
-“Most of the day, the kids are inside.”
-Haydon said.
-“And they don’t really get to see any trees, grass, or the blue sky.
+And he felt it was affecting his students. “most of the day, the kids are inside,” Hayden said.
+“And they don’t really get to see any trees, grass, or the blue sky.”

 6.How does the lack of windows affect students?

-A.It relieves their anxiety.
+A.It relieves their anxiety

-B.It boosts their creativity.
+B.It boosts their creativity

-7.…… brought nature by ____.
+7.Hayden brought nature into classrooms by ____.

-A.planting trees in classroom
+A.planting trees in classrooms

-A.The sense of beauty
+A.better sense of beauty

-C.The stronger passion nature
+C.stronger passion for nature

 A.Favorable